kamalkishor1988/basic_survey_app/README.md

 	}
 }
 ```
-3. to get questions to the survey
+3.to get questions to the survey
 ```bash
 $ GET /api/surveys/:id/questions
 ```
-4. to delete questions to the survey
+4.to delete questions to the survey
 ```bash
 $ DELETE /api/surveys/:id/questions/:question_id
 ```
-5. to take the survey
+5.to take the survey
 ```bash
 $ POST /api/surveys/take_survey
 Body params